 You may report traffic accidents on the Colorado State Patrol website.

-In addition to TDD and TTY services, deaf and hard of hearing residents can now text or email Denver 911 to report emergency and non-emergency situations occurring in Denver and the metro area.
+In addition to TTY services, deaf and hard of hearing residents can now text or email Denver 911 to report emergency and non-emergency situations occurring in Denver and the metro area.

 Text Message: (303) 513-6909

-Submit information about yourself or other members of your household who have special needs or disabilities to help 911 respond appropriately during an emergency.
-Your information will remain confidential.
+Submit information about yourself or other members of your household who have disabilities in order to help 911 respond appropriately during an emergency.

 Local businesses can help save lives and prevent over 50,000 deaths nationwide by installing Automated External Defibrillator (AED) units inside their establishments and registering them with 911.
 To learn more about AEDs and Cardiac Arrest training, visit the American Red Cross website.